Health and safety practices are SportsPITTSBURGH’s top priority as you plan to compete in Pittsburgh.

-Under the “Yellow Phase,” as defined by Governor Tom Wolf’s Process to Reopen Pennsylvania plan, all gatherings are limited to fewer than 25 people.
+In the Green Phase, all gatherings are limited to fewer than 250 people.
 This is a precautionary measure to help stop the spread of COVID-19 and flatten the pandemic curve.

 VisitPITTSBURGH and SportsPITTSBURGH, along with the David L. Lawrence Convention Center and our hotel and hospitality partners, are closely following the health guidelines set forth by the Centers for Disease Control and Prevention (CDC), the Pennsylvania Department of Health, the Allegheny County Health Department and the City of Pittsburgh.

 Many hotels have implemented new health and safety standards, such as contactless check-in, upgrading the sanitation process with electrostatic sprayers with ultraviolet light and hospital-grade disinfectants, prominent placement of hand sanitizer and more.